widmogrod/zf2-assetic-module/README.md

             ),

             /*
-             * In this configuration section, you can define which js, css, resources module have.
+             * In this configuration section, you can define which js, and css resources the module has.
              */
             'modules' => array(